heathsc/ont_align_stats/README.md

 ## <a name="changes"></a>Changes

+ - 0.12.0p1 Correct bug where hts_threads by default was set to 0, which causes the read process to block.
+The default is now 1 and can not be set to 0.
  - 0.12.0 Collect base composition info.
 Check for bisulfite aligner tags and if found, handle mismatches taking this into account.
  - 0.11.0 Extend to paired end libraries.
 Add many pair related statistics.
  - 0.10.0 Add collection of percentage of indels and base quality distribution.
 If reference sequence is supplied, collect % of mismatches in bases that pass the filters.